splunk/public-o11y-docs/rum/rum-session-replay.rst

 Deactivate session replay
 --------------------------------------------
-To deactivate session replay you can either
+To deactivate session replay you can either:

+* Turn it off for the particular session replay.
+* Remove the instrumentation if you want to deactivate it completely.

 Redact information
 ==============================